What’s up with all the hype around Ape Coin? Is yet another meme coin being born or is it something different this time?

-Why, people can pay a higher gas fee to get their transaction to move to the front of the line and get processed faster.
+Why, people can pay a higher gas fee to get their transactions to move to the front of the line and get processed faster?
 This is similar to traveling business class on a flight.

 Because demand was so high, buyers ended up paying more in gas fees (about 2-3 ETH) than they did for the actual NFT.

 All in all, Yuga is thought to have raised about $300Mn while people spent ~$500Mn.

 What else you should know about the Yuga land sale

 In order to purchase land users needed to KYC.
 KYC stands for know-your-customer and is a common abbreviation used in banking.

 In essence, Yuga wanted there to be a way to connect wallets to a living person.

 Some have said they wanted to avoid bots from front running (a kind of crypto hack) anything.

 This did not go down well with the ApeCoin audience whose Web3 spirit is closely tied with the desire to remain anonymous.

 The plan was for people to be able to purchase only 2 plots.